devspace-sh/devspace/docs/docs/configuration/config.yaml.md

 - `createPullSecret` *bool* creates a pull secret in the cluster namespace if the credentials are available in the docker credentials store or specified under `registries[].auth`
 - `registry` *string* Optional: registry references one of the keys defined in the `registries` map.
 If defined do not prefix the image name with the registry url
 - `skipPush` *bool* if true the image push step is skipped for this image (useful for minikube setups see [minikube-example](https://github.com/covexo/devspace/tree/master/examples/minikube))
+- `autoReload` *AutoReloadConfig* auto reload configuration
 - `build` *BuildConfig* defines the build procedure for this image

+### images[].autoReload
+By default devspace will reload the build and deploy process if the specified dockerfile is changed, in this section this behaviour can be disabled
+- `disabled` *bool* if true devspace does not reload the pipeline on dockerfile changes

 ### images[].build
 BuildConfig: